MediaArea/MediaConch/Narrative.md

 #### Verification of Digitization Policy

-Archival digitization workflows are generally highly defined and consistant so that various analog source objects are associated with particurly digitization requirements.
-Generally digitization specifications are selected in order to reduce alterations to the sigificant characteristics of the analog source material.
+Archival digitization workflows are generally highly defined and consistent so that various analog source objects are associated with particularly digitization requirements.
+Generally digitization specifications are selected in order to reduce alterations to the significant characteristics of the analog source material.
 Example of such digitization scenarios may be:

 - A PAL Betacam SX tape is digitized to a Matroska/FFV1 file at PAL specifications with YUV 4:2:2 8 bit video and 4 channels of 24 bit LPCM audio
 - A NTSC U-Matic tape is digitized to a Matroska/FFV1 file at NTSC specifications with YUV 4:2:2 10 bit video and 2 channels of 24 bit LPCM audio